Home / Network / Understand how Aruba ARMizes your WLAN for sure!

 The figure shows a simple wlan network of 6 AP or access points.
 This is heatmap showing that radio signal is very strong (in red) nearest to the AP and weak too fare from them (in blue).

-Aruba’s way of doing radio ressource management is called Adaptive Radio Management or ARM and is responsible specifically of transmit power management and planning of radio channels for Wlan (wifi) access points.
+Aruba’s way of doing radio resource management is called Adaptive Radio Management or ARM and is responsible specifically of transmit power management and planning of radio channels for Wlan (WIFI) access points.

 ARM processes and maintains two measures for every channel : a coverage index and an interference index [2] [3].